 Most positions are in a variety of offices on campus: Athletics, Admissions & Records, Student Activities, Biology and Chemistry labs, Cashiers Window, Financial Aid, and IT to name a few.

 Wages are at least the current federal minimum wage, but may be higher, depending on the type of work you do and skills required.
 No Federal Work-Study student may be paid by commission or work for free.
 The amount you earn cannot exceed your total Federal Work-Study award.
 You must complete your Work-Study time sheet and submit the signed document to the Financial Aid Office by the last day of each month.
 Pay days are the 10th of the month.

 Can I work as many hours as I want?

-No. Through the FWS program, students work part-time up to 20 hours per week.
-When assigning work hours, your employer or financial aid administrator will consider your class schedule and your academic progress.
+Through the FWS program, students work part-time up to 20 hours per week.
+When assigning work hours, your supervisor and Work-Study Coordinator will consider your class schedule and your academic progress.